awei01/katsu-site-source/posts/2013-12-19-oooties-bow-tying-event-tonight.md

 source: werdplai

 Interested in keeping up to date with our events?
 Want to know more about accessories or coordinating?
-Contact a style consultant info@9tailors.com
+Contact a style consultant {{ site.emails.info }}